python-sge/sge/doc/common/hello_world.rst

 one frame.
-You can think of it as working like a movie projector: if you keep the projector on, you will continue to see the image, but as soon as the projector stops projecting the image, you can no longer see the image from the projector.  :meth:`sge.Game.project_text` and other similar projection methods work the same way.
+You can think of it as working like a movie projector: if you keep the projector on, you will continue to see the image, but as soon as the projector stops projecting the image, you can no longer see the image from the projector.  :meth:`sge.Room.project_text` and other similar projection methods work the same way.

 The main Function